[Headline]

 The International Gamers Awards was created to recognize outstanding games and designers, as well as the companies that publish them.
 The awards are truly international in scope, with committee members representing countries throughout the world.
 The goal of the IGA is to select games that are truly the 'best of the best', helping lead to greater exposure for these wonderful games and help spread the word of the "wonderful world of gaming" on a global scale.

-Although the IGA-jury is still small (about 15 people), all the jury members (which were especially selected and invited) stand for substantial knowledge in the field of boardgames.
+Although the IGA-jury is still small (19 people), all the jury members (which were especially selected and invited) stand for substantial knowledge in the field of boardgames.

 • 2009 (multiplayer): Le Havre by Uwe Rosenberg